LeoMrel/SearchAlgosVisualizer/README.md

 <h1>Search Algorithms Visualizer</h1>

-A Search Algorithms Visualizer meant to help me practice graph algorithms, some finicky css and interesting DOM manipulation.
+A Search Algorithms Visualizer meant to help me practice graph algorithms.
+The user is allowed to visualize various searching algorithms, create walls, mazes and drag nodes all around the grid.
 This project is done in React alongside TailwindCss.
 <h3>This covers</h3>
 <ul>
 <li>Dijkstra's Algorithm</li>